Snoqualmie Valley School District: History

 Prior to 1945 there were three schools districts covering the area of present-day Snoqualmie Valley School District.
 They were the North Bend District, Snoqualmie District, and the Fall City District.
 These were consolidated into one large district in 1944.
-In the last decade, the total student population in this district has increased by 25%.
+In the 2010-2020 decade, the total student population within this district increased by 25%.
+In 2023 the Snoqualmie Valley Schools Foundation donated $47,800 to fund district-wide initiatives for 2023–2024.

 Attendance boundary

-It includes Snoqualmie, Fall City, most of Ames Lake, a section of Union Hill-Novelty Hill, and a small section of Sammamish.
+It includes Snoqualmie Pass, Wilderness Rim, North Bend, Snoqualmie, Fall City, Preston, most of Ames Lake, a section of Union Hill-Novelty Hill, and a small section of Sammamish.

 Schools

 The Snoqualmie Valley School District contains six elementary schools, three middle schools, one high school, and one alternative school.